-Buildings - Freehold 50 years or their estimated remaining useful life, whichever is lower Plant, machinery, fixtures, fittings and equipment 3 - 25 years
+Buildings - Freehold 50 years or their estimated remaining useful life.
+Buildings - Leasehold Straight line basis over remaining term of lease.
+Plant and equipment 3-25 years.

 Depreciation is allocated to the appropriate heading of expense by function in the income statement.